spacetelescope/jwst/docs/jwst/rscd/description.rst

 are continually reset; however for a multiple integration exposure there is a single reset between integrations.
 The reset switch charge decay has an e-folding time scale ~ 1.3 * frame time.
-The affects of this decay are not measurable in the first integration  because a number of resets have occurred from the last exposure and the effect has decayed away by the time it takes to  readout out the last exposure, set up the next exposure and begin exposing.
+The affects of this decay are not measurable in the first integration  because a number of resets have occurred from the last exposure and the effect has decayed away by the time it takes to read out the last exposure, set up the next exposure and begin exposing.
 There are low level reset effects in the first integration that are related to the strength of the dark current and can be removed with an integration-dependent dark.

 For MIRI multiple integration data, the reset switch decay causes the the initial groups  in  integrations after the first one  to be offset from